 Read all episodes

-BEGINNING All Aboard The ancient steam locomotive chugged into the station.
+SERIAL FICTION BEGINNING All Aboard The ancient steam locomotive chugged into the station.
 The seven passenger cars emitted dozens of chattering, cheerful, grumpy, and noisy passengers with a hundred different versions of their experience aboard the Valley Of Dreams tour train.
-When the platform cleared the five passenger cars were removed and next group climbed into the…
+When the platform cleared the five passenger cars were removed and next group climbed…

 The Conductor strode easily up and down the aisle of the train moving from car to car assisting where needed and admonishing where necessary.
 Mostly he simply observed, but his attention had a shadow to it masked with a sly grin.